-A continuation of Federal income tax preparation for business entities including sole proprietorships, partnerships, and corporations.
+A continuation of Federal and State of Hawaii income tax preparation for business entities including sole proprietorships, partnerships, and corporations.
 Emphasis is placed on the proper preparation of the tax forms and schedules for business and rental operations.
-Highly recommended for Accounting majors.
-Business elective for the Accounting A.S. program; elective for the Liberal Arts A.A. program.

-Prerequisite: ACC 134 with a grade of C or better, or equivalent, or instructor approval.
+Business elective for the Accounting AS program; elective for the Management AAS degree and Liberal Arts AA program.
+(45 lecture hours) Prerequisite: ACC 134 with a grade of C or better, or equivalent, or instructor approval.